 All proxies that have been properly authorized and not revoked will be voted at the Annual Meeting.
-If you submit a proxy but do not indicate any voting instructions, the shares represented by that proxy will be voted FOR the election of each of the three nominees named herein, FOR the approval of the compensation of our named executive officers and, if any other business properly comes before the stockholders for a vote at the Annual Meeting, your shares will be voted in the discretion of the holders of the proxy.
+If you submit a proxy but do not indicate any voting instructions, the shares represented by that proxy will be voted FOR the election of each of the three nominees named herein, and, if any other business properly comes before the stockholders for a vote at the Annual Meeting, your shares will be voted in the discretion of the holders of the proxy.